 By the time Dad had made it to the deer, the sun was almost on us, and the morning had come alive with the sound of birds and the rustling of the breeze.
 The thin cold air that had enveloped the mountain all night long was finally carried away.
 Dad, and I sat there on the hillside, enjoying the beauty, cutting away the tender and savory flesh of this dapper little deer.

 We took our time, finally warm in the sunshine.
 I watched my Dad as he sat on the hillside, snacking on a granola bar, sipping his water, it was hard for me to imagine him in a more happy place.
 I knew how much he loved being up here in these mountains, I knew he relished the time.
 He has been coming up in these mountains for sixty years now, and today was as good a trip as ever.
-His hands were crusted with the blood of another fine buck that would feed our family, shot with Grandpa’s old model 70.
+His hands were crusted with the blood of another fine buck that would feed our family, shot with my Grandfather’s old model 70.
 Im sure I was smiling too, but inside I was ecstatic about the great luck we had, and grateful again for another cherished adventure with my Father.